andreikennethmoreno/BLMS_MVP/README.md

 5. Progress is tracked until resolution
 6. Guest confirms issue resolution

 This platform demonstrates a complete property management ecosystem with sophisticated workflows, real-time data management, and comprehensive user experiences for all stakeholder types.
+The refactored architecture provides a solid foundation for future enhancements while maintaining all existing functionality.